-On a timely basis, but not less than four times a year, the Regents will meet to focus on:
+On a timely basis, but not less than four times a year, the Regents will meet concerning:

-- Investment manager's adherence to the IPS guidelines; - Material changes in the investment managers' organization, investment philosophy and/or personnel; and, - Comparisons of investment manager performance to appropriate benchmarks.
+- Investment Manager's adherence to the IPS guidelines and applicable laws - Material changes in the Investment Managers' organization, investment philosophy and/or personnel - Review of Investment Manager performance relative to the established performance benchmarks - Fees paid.

-The appropriate benchmarks in which in compare the investment managers' results are detailed under each investment manager's specific objectives and guidelines as presented in the Appendix B.
+The appropriate performance benchmarks are detailed under each Investment Manager's specific objectives and guidelines as presented in Appendix B.